joshiemoore/snakehdl/README.md

 ## Introduction
-snakeHDL has two main components: an API for expressing abstract trees of boolean logic, and an optimizing compiler that converts these abstract logic trees into logic circuits.
+snakeHDL has two main components: an API for expressing abstract trees of boolean logic, and an optimizing compiler that converts these abstract logic trees into logic circuits. snakeHDL abstracts hardware-specific concerns away into the compiler backends, leaving you to focus on implementing the pure logic of your circuit.

 In a sentence, snakeHDL lets you express *what* your circuit should do instead of *how* it should do it.

 ```
   $ pip install snakehdl